jbock-java/jbock/README.md

 * The mapper may throw any `RuntimeException` to signal a parsing failure.
 The generated code will catch it and print the message.
 * Even if the mapper returns `null`, the parameter method won't.
 See pledge above.
+* Even with custom mappers, `List` and `Option` are still the <em>only</em> ways to declare non-required arguments.
+That means, for instance, that a parameter method that returns `Set<Integer>` represents a required (and therefore non-repeatable) argument, which is probably not what you want.
+The workaround here is to either use `List<Integer>` for a repeatable argument, or `Optional<Set<Integer>>` for an optional non-repeatable argument instead.